Let’s talk about body types! Learn what they are and how understanding your body type can help you shape your body with less effort!

 Does my body type matter when it comes to riding?

-No, we are all different shapes and sizes but if you are lacking in rider fitness, strength, straightness, and balance but are happy generally then look for a programme or trainer that will work on your riding weaknesses.
+No, we are all different shapes and sizes but if you are lacking in rider fitness, strength, straightness, and balance but are happy generally then look for a program or trainer that will work on your riding weaknesses.

 How many calories should I eat?